Andrettin/Wyrmsun/readme.txt

 - Added "The Sun Shields" flavor event for the Germanics.
 - Added "Skilled Masons", "Skilled Carpenters", "Build Observatory?", "Build Library?", "Build Monument?" and "Province Assimilates" semi-random events.
 - Fixed a bug which caused non-persistent event to re-trigger after loading a saved game.
-- Added "The Sequani's Appeal" and "The Battle of Magetobria" events.
+- Added "The Sequani's Appeal" and "The Battle of Magetobria" events to the Suebi Tribe.
 - Added Albania, Andalusia, Attica, Bulgaria, Crete, Gotland, Iceland, Macedonia, Naples, North Italy, Peloponnese, Serbia and Thrace provinces to the Earth world map.
 - The encyclopedia can now be accessed through the menu in Grand Strategy mode.
 - Scenarios can no longer be restarted when in grand strategy mode.